Arizona State University: Sun Devil Marching Band, Devil Walk and songs of the university

 The Arizona State University Sun Devil Marching Band, created in 1915 and known as the "Pride of the Southwest", was the first of only two marching bands in the Pac-12 to receive the prestigious Sudler Trophy.
 The John Philip Sousa Foundation awarded the band the trophy in 1991.
 The Sun Devil Marching Band remains one of only 28 bands in the nation to have earned the designation.
 The band performs at every football game played in Sun Devil Stadium.
 In addition, the Sun Devil Marching Band has made appearances in the Fiesta Bowl, the Rose Bowl, the Holiday Bowl, and the Super Bowl XLII, in addition to many others.

 Smaller ensembles of band members perform at other sport venues including basketball games at Wells Fargo Arena and baseball games.
 The Devil Walk is held in Wells Fargo Arena by the football team and involves a more formal introduction of the players to the community; a new approach to the tradition added in 2012 with the arrival of head coach Todd Graham.
 It begins 2 hours and 15 minutes prior to the game and allows the players to establish rapport with the fans.
 The walk ends as the team passes the band and fans lined along the path to Sun Devil Stadium.
 The walk was discontinued when Graham was fired.
-However in 2022, interim coach Shaun Aguano announced that the Sun Devil Walk is returning.
+However, in 2022, interim coach Shaun Aguano announced that the Sun Devil Walk is returning.
 The most recognizable songs played by the band are "Alma Mater" and ASU's fight songs titled "Maroon and Gold" and the "Al Davis Fight Song".
 "Alma Mater" was composed by former Music Professor and Director of Sun Devil Marching Band (then known as Bulldog Marching Band), Miles A. Dresskell, in 1937.
 "Maroon and Gold" was authored by former Director of Sun Devil Marching Band, Felix E. McKernan, in 1948.
 The "Al Davis Fight Song" (also known as "Go, Go Sun Devils" and "Arizona State University Fight Song") was composed by ASU alumnus Albert Oliver Davis in the 1940s without any lyrics.
 Recently lyrics were added to the song.

 Curtain of Distraction

 The Curtain of Distraction is a tradition that appears at every men's and women's basketball game.
 The tradition started in 2013 in order to get fans to the games.
-In the second half of basketball games, a portable "curtain" opens up in front of the opponents shooting a free throw and students pop out of the curtain to try and distract the opponent.
+In the second half of basketball games, a portable "curtain" opens up in front of the opponents shooting a free throw and students pop out of the curtain to try to distract the opponent.
 Some of the skits include an Elvis impersonator, people rubbing mayonnaise on their chest, and people wearing unicorn heads.
-Sometimes celebrities come out of the Curtain.
-Most notably in 2016, former Olympian Michael Phelps came out of the curtain wearing a Speedo during a game against Oregon State.
+In 2016, former Olympian Michael Phelps came out of the curtain wearing a Speedo during a game against Oregon State.
 ESPN estimated that distraction may give ASU a one-to-three point advantage.